bloombergs/MangaColorization_CycleGan/README.md

 Learning Rate Scheduler,scheduler is used to decay the learning rate after a set number of epochs to stabilize training.

-(I've trained for 100 epoch and provided the saved weight on my huggingface models,you guys can use it for inference/testing and further training)
+(I've trained for 100 epochs and provided the saved weight on my huggingface models,you guys can use it for inference/testing and further training)

 # Inference and Result
 After training, the model can be used to generate colorized manga pages from BW manga.
 Given an input BW manga image, the generator creates a corresponding colorized version.